tylertechgraves/stopwatch-manager/README.md

 bool started = stopwatchManager.TryStart(out var eventKey)
 ```

-Stopwatch manager works with any Microsoft.Extensions.Logging or Serilog logger instance
+Stopwatch manager works with any Microsoft.Extensions.Logging logger instance
 and logs when a stopwatch is started or stopped.
 When stopped, the log includes the
 elapsed milliseconds of the stopwatch at the time it was stopped.